Safety Practices when feeding pets treats?

 2) You could break them up smaller so they cannot become a choking hazard.

-3) You can stick to soft treats only.
+3) You can keep to soft treats only.

-4) You can stick to really large treats like weight bearing bones they cannot break pieces off or swallow whole.
+4) You can use really large treats like weight bearing bones they cannot break pieces off or swallow whole.

 5) You can abstain from giving them any treats at all.